bokeh/bokeh/examples/app/movies/README.md

-Create a clustering visualization app with the Bokeh server and scikit-learn.
+Create an interactive query and visualization dashboard for a set of IBMD movie data.

 #### Setting Up